Oregon woman survives week on remote beach after plunge off California cliff

 Chad Moore stayed with Hernandez while Chelsea Moore ran to get help.
 When rescue teams arrived, they had to hoist Hernandez up using ropes before airlifting her to the hospital, where doctors discovered she had suffered a brain hemorrhage, fractured ribs, a collapsed lung, broken collar bones and ruptured blood vessels.

+"She’s a fighter.
+She had the will to survive, and I think most people in that situation wouldn’t last that long," Bernal said. "...
+Her sister believes she wouldn’t be with us if she didn’t have that fight inside her and that will to live."

+Bernal noted that he hadn't met Hernandez personally yet and didn't know what skills or background the 23-year-old had that helped her survive, but said, "whatever it is, I want some of that."

-Despite the extent of her injuries, Hernandez said is "sitting here in the hospital, laughing with my sister until she makes broken bones hurt."
+Despite the extent of her injuries, Hernandez said she's "sitting here in the hospital, laughing with my sister until she makes broken bones hurt."